 Policies and practices.
 Drafts employment contracts and severance agreements, disciplinary notices, employee manuals and handbooks, non-compete and non-solicitation agreements, and other employment-related documents.

-In 2016, Brian served as Chair of the Indianapolis Bar Association's Labor and Employment Section.
-Brian was selected as an Indiana Super Lawyer, Rising Star for 2017, in employment litigation defense, an honor bestowed on only 2.5 percent of lawyers in the State of Indiana.
+In 2016, Brian served as Chair of the Indianapolis Bar Association’s Labor and Employment Section.
+Brian was selected as an Indiana Super Lawyer, Rising Star for 2017 and 2018, in employment litigation defense, an honor bestowed on only 2.5 percent of lawyers in the State of Indiana.
 Brian is also involved in pro bono work.
-In 2016, he obtained a defense verdict for a pro bono client in a bench trial involving real estate disclosures.
-In 2014, Brian obtained asylum on behalf of an unaccompanied alien child from Ethiopia.
+He obtained a defense verdict for a pro bono client in a bench trial involving real estate disclosures.
+Brian also obtained asylum on behalf of an unaccompanied alien child from Ethiopia.